Summary

 - Vomiting, poor feeding, epigastric discomfort

-- Diagnosis: a clinical diagnosis; association with GERD and normal neurological examination
+- Diagnosis: based on clinical findings (association with GERD and a normal neurological examination)

 The differential diagnoses listed here are not exhaustive.